-Make a Multilingual QR Code for your Website - Digital Inspiration
+Make a Multilingual QR Code for your Website

 Add Multilingual QR Codes to your Website

-In case you would like to add Wikipedia style language-detection QR codes to your own web pages, here’s the relevant JavaScript code.
-Just copy-paste this snippet into your website template where you would like the the QR code image to appear and the code does the rest.
+In case you would like to add Wikipedia-style language-detection QR codes to your web pages, here’s the relevant JavaScript code.
+Just copy-paste this snippet into your website template where you would like the QR code image to appear and the code does the rest.

-<script language=javascript>
+<script language="javascript">

 var esc = window.encodeURIComponent ? window.encodeURIComponent : escape;